-In 2013, sitting in a university lecture completing my Master’s Degree in Psychotherapy, I noticed, from a gender perspective, I was in the minority in a room dominated by women.
+In 2013, sitting in a university lecture while completing my Master’s Degree in Psychotherapy, I noticed, from a gender perspective, that I was in the minority in a room dominated by women.
 Looking around, I often wondered if I was in the right place.
 I had recently left a successful corporate career and felt drawn to pursue the inner work connected with psychotherapy.
 Although I’d always been naturally introspective and intuitive, this was the first time in my life I expressed this part of me.

 I was drawn to understanding issues related to men’s mental health and my research topics were focused on that subject.
 However, I was troubled by the lack of men studying to become psychotherapists and also by the perceived lack of men going to therapy seeking help.

 ‘What is wrong with men?’ and ‘Why are they not entering the helping profession or asking for help?’

 Contemplating those questions led me to think and ask myself,

 Is it possible that ‘Men Don’t Ask for Help’ is a Myth?

 Expanding our perception of women